julelang/manual/src/error-handling/fallible-functions/index.md

 ```

 ::: tip
-If you want to return a value and prevent the algorithm from continuing, an alternative option is to terminate the scope using keywords like `ret`, `continue`, or `break` instead of `use`.
+If you want to return a value and prevent the algorithm from continuing, an alternative option is to terminate the scope using keywords like `return`, `continue`, or `break` instead of `use`.
 :::

 ### Forwarding